-- 1. Wellness and Preventive Care for 7-21 year-olds opt-in projects must target and report on one or more of the quality measures below: - Immunizations: Adolescent Immunization Status - Wellness Visits: Well-Care visits for 7-21 year olds - Preventive Dental Services: Preventive dental or oral health services for children ages 6-14 - Mental Health: Depression Screening & Follow-up - Projects that also address topics such as: STI testing, substance use disorder screening, and tobacco cessation, in addition to one or more quality measure, are encouraged - 2.
-Report REALD/GI information on the EOCCO members your project served at the end of your grant funding period - 3.
+- 1. Wellness and Preventive Care for 7-21 year-olds opt-in projects must target and report on one or more of the quality measures below: - Immunizations: Adolescent Immunization Status - Wellness Visits: Well-Care visits for 7-21 year olds - Preventive Dental Services: Preventive dental or oral health services for children ages 6-14 - Mental Health: Depression Screening & Follow-up - Projects that also address topics such as: STI testing, substance use disorder screening, and tobacco cessation, in addition to one or more quality measures, are encouraged - 2.
 Monitor results of project efforts